reglue4go/gh-pages/stringable/README.md

 #### [WhenContains](#available-methods)

 The WhenContains method invokes the given closure if the string contains the given value.
-The closure will receive the fluent string instance:
+The closure will receive the string value:

 ```go
 value := stringable.New("tony stark").